-You can also manually cycle through the available input sources.
+You can also manually cycle through the available input signals.

 - Press SOURCE on the projector or remote control.
-A source selection bar displays. - Press ▲/▼ until your desired signal is selected and press Mode/enter on the projector or ENTER on the remote control.
-Once detected, the selected source information
+A source selection bar displays. - Press ▲ /▼ until your desired signal is selected and press ENTER on the projector or remote control.

 Once detected, the selected source information will display at the corner of the screen for seconds.
 If there is multiple equipment connected to the projector, repeat steps 1-2 to search for another signal.